awsdocs/amazon-detective-admin-guide/doc_source/detective-github-scripts.md

 }
 ```

-If you do not have a common role that includes at least the above permissions, you must create a role with at least those permissions in each member account and in the administrator account\.
+If you do not have a common role that includes the required permissions, you must create a role with at least those permissions in each member account\.
+You must also create the role in the administrator account\.

 When you create the role, make sure that you do the following:
 + Use the same role name in every account\.